 The discharge of a powder extinguisher within buildings can cause a sudden reduction of visibility and can also impair breathing, which could temporarily jeopardize escape, rescue or other emergency action.
 For this reason, powder extinguishers should generally not be specified for use indoors, unless mitigated by a health and safety risk assessment.Extract from BS 5306 Part 8: 2012 (5.4.3 Use of powder extinguishers)

 We hope this guide to what fire extinguisher should not be used in confined spaces has been helpful.
-Our extensive guides on types of fire extinguisher and fire extinguisher colours may be useful too.
+Why not check out our post explaining how often fire extinguishers should be serviced.

 If you still have questions, or if you’d like to book a free survey of your premises by one of our BAFE registered extinguisher engineers, please just call us on 0800 157 1113 or email us at email@example.com.

 Alternatively, you can ask us to call you back by clicking on the link below.